theshieldslab/theshieldslab.github.io/_pages/join.md

 Please see below for open positions.

 If interested in any of the oppurtunities, please email your CV and information about yourself to Dr. Shields (rshields{at}astate.edu).
-Students interested in joining our group for graduate studies must also apply to either through the Department of Biological Sciences.
+Students interested in joining our group for graduate studies must also apply through the Department of Biological Sciences.

 ## Graduate positions: